farrrahhh/FindIT_BersamaDIA_SafeWheel/README.md

 - Farrah Aulia – Hacker
 - Clement Nathanael Lim – Hustler

+## Login and Signup
+Users can’t register by themselves because the IoT device has a unique SafeWheel ID for each unit.
+Therefore, you can only register as a guardian using the SafeWheel ID SW8X9Z2L1Q.
+User wheelchair:
+email: user1@gmail.com
+pass: User#1234

+User guardian (it can be many for each wheelchair):
+example:
+email: user2@gmail.com
+pass: User#1234

 ## 📁 Project Structure
 - backend       # Express.js backend (Prisma, Vercel deployed)
 - iot           # ESP32 code (MPU6050, MAX30100, GPS)